PetraFinance/petra-mvp/CONTRIBUTING.md

 * It's possible that some changes may not show up because the application is caching files.
 In this case, you can run
     * `watchman watch-del-all`
     * `./node_modules/react-native/packager/packager.sh --reset-cache`
+* You can change which screen appears first in `App.js` by changing the `initial` attribute.